CenturyLinkCloud/PublicKB/AppFog/using-ctl-mysql-with-appfog-apps.md

 ```
 $ cf marketplace
 ...
 service       plans                              description
-ctl_mysql     micro, small, medium, large     CenturyLink's Relational DB Service, MySQL-compatible database-as-a-service
+ctl_mysql     mysql_single, mysql_replicated     CenturyLink's Relational DB Service, MySQL-compatible database-as-a-service
 ```

 ### Create a Relational DB Service Instance

 To create a new CenturyLink Relational DB service instance, we can use the Cloud Foundry CLI.
 In order to do this you must be [logged into an AppFog region](login-using-cf-cli.md).
-The following command will create a new micro Relational DB service instance named `acmedb`:
+The following command will create a new mysql_single Relational DB service instance named `acmedb`:

 ```
-$ cf create-service ctl_mysql micro acmedb
+$ cf create-service ctl_mysql mysql_single acmedb
 ```

 The `cf create-service` command will provision a new MySQL-compatible instance that can later be bound to an application deployed to AppFog.